Jinhan-Han-Jeremy/data_field_analyst_science_basic/README.md

 # data_field_analyst_science_basic

-This is data fields or analysis or science basic knowledges and codes
+This is basic knowledges of data fields or analysis or science codes